 Lise Pelletier, director of the Acadian Archives/Archives acadiennes at the University of Maine at Fort Kent, will teach a special five-week, ten hour course titled, History of Acadia and the St. John Valley, starting on January 18 and meeting every Wednesday evening from 6:00 to 8:00 pm until February 15, 2017.

-The University of Maine at Fort Kent Student Activities Board will host comedian Steve Macone on Friday, November 4 in the Fox Auditorium at 7 p.m.
+The University of Maine at Fort Kent will host entertainer and hypnotist Paul Ramsay on Saturday, December 3 at 7 p.m. in the UMFK Fox Auditorium.
 The event is free and open to the public.

 The University of Maine at Fort Kent student-led organization, “Partners for International Relief, will host an informational session on the internal medical relief missions of UMFK students on Monday, November 21, 2016 in the Nadeau Hall conference room at 7 p.m.